uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 For this model, as a first attempt, the entire dataset was used.
 An important consideration to account for when using the Flux library is that the neural network expects a very specific structure of the data: a 3 dimensional matrix of the input data that contains the observations divided into vectors, and one-hot encoded variables.

 During the training phase, the model included convolutional layers, dense layers (to reduce the dimensionality of the ouput), the “ReLU” activation function (one of the more popular activation functions), pooling layers (for a more efficient computation and reduce overfitting), a dropout layer (to specifically target overfitting), and a “Softmax” function (a generalized version of the functions used for classification problems).
 These functions where all put together using a “Chain” function.
-In the testing phase, the Dropout functions is disabled.
+In the testing phase, the Dropout function is disabled.

 The architecture of the Neural Network used is as follows: